writechoiceorg/rocketlawyer/pages/ux-component-events.md

 The RocketDoc package provides a streamlined solution for integrating the RocketDoc interview process into partner websites with minimal effort.
 By including a single JavaScript file, partners can easily embed the RocketDoc UI component into their web pages, allowing users to seamlessly conduct interviews.

-Here’s how to implement the integration:
+Here is how to implement the integration:

 ```javascript
   <script src="https://rocket-document.sandbox.rocketlawyer.com/rocket-document.js">